Anna Dolidze: Political career

 Anna Dolidze founded the civil movement "For the people" in May 2020.

-In the parliamentary elections of 2020, she was an independent candidate for the majority of Tbilisi Didube and Chugureti.
-She received 17.95% (12,381 votes) and took the third place after the candidate of Georgian Dream, Gia Volski (42.64%) and the general candidate of the opposition and the founder of Girchi – more freedom, Zurab Japaridze (21.06%).
+Shortly after, she ran in the parliamentary elections of 2020 as an independent candidate in the single mandate district Didube and Chugureti of Tbilisi.
+She received 12,381 votes (18 percent) and ended on the third place behind Georgian Dream candidate Gia Volski (42.6%) and the general candidate of the opposition and founder of Girchi - More Freedom, Zurab Japaridze (21.1%).

-On May 22, 2021, she founded the party "For the People", and those gathered at the congress elected Ana Dolidze as the chairman of the party.

-In 2021, she was a candidate for mayor of Tbilisi, she won 4.56% (21,935) votes and took the third place among the opposition candidates, while her party won 14,988 votes nationwide and won two seats in the Assembly.
+On 22 May 2021, Dolidze transformed her movement into a political party, For the People.
+The congress of 300 members elected Dolidze as the chairperson of the party In the same year, during the local elections of October 2021, she was a candidate for mayor of Tbilisi.
+She received 4.6% (or 21,935) votes, ending in fourth place.
+Her party received 14,988 votes nationwide and won one seat in the sakrebulos (municipality councils) of capital Tbilisi and Kazbegi Municipality.

-Anna Dolidze proposed a proposal to the working group of the Parliament on the issue of deoligarchization.
+Dolidze proposed a law to the working group of the Parliament on the issue of deoligarchization.
 The main goal of the proposal was to limit the levers with which Bidzina Ivanishvili manages the state.
 Specifically, former or current employees working in "Cartu Bank" and other of his businesses should not have the right to hold political positions.

-According to public opinion surveys conducted in March and September 2022 by the International Republican Institute (IRI), Ana Dolidze ranks first among opposition politicians with 44%.
+According to public opinion surveys conducted in March and September 2022 by the International Republican Institute (IRI), Ana Dolidze ranked first among opposition politicians, with 40-44 percent having a favorable opinion of her.
+Meanwhile, three percent indicated they would vote for her party as a first or second choice.

-In July 2024, For the People, Lelo for Georgia, and Freedom Square had joined the Strong Georgia coalition to participate in the parliamentary elections on 26 October 2024 with a single list.
+In July 2024, For the People and Freedom Square joined the Strong Georgia coalition led by Lelo for Georgia, to participate in the parliamentary elections on 26 October 2024 with a single list.
 In 2025, For the People and Freedom Square left the coalition.
-According to Dolidze, it is time for her party to return to its own goals and objectives.
+According to Dolidze, it was time for her party to return to its own goals and objectives.